-In June 2019, the FDA cleared ReStore 510(k) submission and determined that the device is substantially equivalent and is approved be marketed.
-The ReWalk ReStore is intended to be used to assist ambulatory functions in rehabilitation institutions under the supervision of a trained therapist for people with hemiplegia or hemiparesis due to stroke.
+In June 2019, the FDA issued a 510(k) clearance for the ReStore which means that the device can be marketed in the U.S The ReWalk ReStore is intended to be used to assist ambulatory functions in rehabilitation institutions under the supervision of a trained therapist for people with hemiplegia or hemiparesis due to stroke.
 ReStore complies with special controls includes the following: compliance with medical device consensus standards; clinical testing to demonstrate safe and effective use considering the level of supervision necessary and the use environment; non-clinical performance testing, including durability testing, to demonstrate that the device performs as intended under anticipated conditions of use; a training program; and labeling related to device use and user training.
 In order for us to market ReStore, we must comply with both general controls, including controls related to quality, facility registration, reporting of adverse events and labeling, and the special controls established for the device.
 Failure to comply with the general and special controls could lead to removal of ReStore from the market, which would have a material adverse effect on our business.